Road repaving worker run over and killed by truck driver at job site in Anoka County

 The incident occurred about 8:30 p.m.
 Wednesday near NW.
 Armstrong and Bunker Lake boulevards in Ramsey, the Sheriff's Office said.

+The worker, who was employed by a private contractor, was identified Thursday by the Sheriff's Office as Robert J. Vogelsberg, 50, of Faribault, Minn.

-The Sheriff's Office said the driver of a semitrailer truck assigned to the paving job ran over the man when he was backing up on Bunker Lake to attach a asphalt milling machine.
+The Sheriff's Office said the driver of a semitrailer truck assigned to the paving job ran over Vogelsberg while backing up on Bunker Lake to attach an asphalt milling machine.

 Several state and local agencies are involved in investigating the circumstances surrounding the death.